KodeklubbenDK/kodeklubbendk.github.io/_posts/2019-10-10-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Github pages with Jekyll setup"
 date:   2019-10-10 23:28:55 +0200
-categories: jekyll update
+categories: jekyll setup github ruby bundle
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.